O-79/O-79/README.md

 On my GitHub profile you can find the projects I have been working on through my courses and internships thus far.

-Exploring programming and prompt engineering with AI to create meaningful applications which help people.
+I'm exploring the ways to program and prompt engineer with AI to create custom tools which can help people.

 ```
  ^__^